jakemcc/jakemccrary.com/source/_posts/2016-11-16-a-guide-to-distributed-work.markdown

 ### Picking the right communication medium

-When you are working on a distributed team, you no longer can walk over to someone's desk and interrupt them.
+When you are working on a distributed team, you can no longer walk over to someone's desk and interrupt them.
 This is great.
 Not every question deserves an immediate answer.

 Agree with your team when to use different forms of communication.
 Set expectations with regards to response times and urgency for different mediums.
-Maybe direct chat messages are expected to be responded to under 10 minutes.
+Maybe direct chat messages are expected to be responded to in under 10 minutes.
 Perhaps emails are OK having a delay of a few hours.
 This is something your group will need to decide.

 ## Practices